 - a.
-Please summarize the progress your unit has made on program and/or course level SLO measures you have applied since your last program review. - b.
-Please describe any program/course and/or instructional improvements made by your unit as a result of the outcomes assessment process. - c.
-What is your plan for continuously completing the assessment cycle? - d.
-If your program has SAOs, please discuss here. - 4.
-Unit's Performance on Institutional Quantitative Effectiveness Indicators: Please discuss your program's performance on each program specific data item as provided by the Office of Institutional Effectiveness, Research, and Planning (OIERP).
-If you have already discussed your programs performance on one or more these components then refer to that response here, rather than repeating it.. - Instructional Program Health Evaluation Rubric (The rubric is available in Blackboard, on the OIERP Web Site, and in the PPR Handbook.) - i) Rubric Item: Use the data provided by the OIERP to set a Course Completion Rate (formally retention) target and provide an explanation for the target that has been set.
-Click HERE to access your program specific data. - ii) Rubric Item: Use the data provided by the OIERP to set a Course Success Rate target and provide an explanation for the target that has been set.
+Please summarize course SLO assessment results.
+Include a discussion of whether or not the program met its target for each course SLO. - Please describe any course and/or instructional improvements you plan to make as a result of the course SLO assessment(s). - c.
+What objective(s) or action step(s) will you add to Question 10 as a result of the SLO assessment(s)?
+If none, please explain.

+- 5. Unit's Performance on Institutional Quantitative Effectiveness Indicators: Please discuss your program's performance on each data item below. - a.
+Instructional Program Health Evaluation Rubric - i) Rubric Item: Use Office of Institutional Effectiveness, Research, and Planning (OIERP) data to set a Course Completion Rate target and provide an explanation for the target that has been set.
+Click HERE to access your program specific data. - ii) Rubric Item: Use OIERP data to set a Course Success Rate target and provide an explanation for the target that has been set.
 Click HERE to access your program specific data. - iii) Rubric Item: What is your FT/PT Faculty Ratio, how is it impacting your program, and student success?
-Click HERE to access your program specific data. - iv) Rubric Item: Use the data provided by the OIERP to set a WSCH/FTEF Ratio target and provide an explanation for the target that has been set.
+Click HERE to access your program specific data. - iv) Rubric Item: Use OIERP data to set a WSCH/FTEF Ratio target and provide an explanation for the target that has been set.
 Based on Faculty dialogue what is a feasible WSCH/FTEF (productivity) target for your area?
 (Note: 525 may not be a realistic target for your area.)
 Click HERE to access your program specific data. - v) Rubric Item: The Fill rate target is 80% or higher.
 Use the data provided by the OIERP and please provide a reason for any deviation from the target.
 This may involve a discussion around the appropriateness of the cap and how it was set.
 Click HERE to access your program specific data.

-- 5. Other Unit-Specific Quantitative and Qualitative Results: Please provide... - a.
-A list of any quantitative or qualitative measures not provided in the previous question that you have chosen to gauge your program's effectiveness (e.g.: transfers, degrees, certificates, satisfaction, student contacts, student headcount, Perkin's data, equity data, etc.) Click HERE to access your program specific data on degrees and certificates. - b.
-A summary of the results of these measures - c.
-What did you learn from your evaluation of these measures, and what improvements have you implemented or do you plan to implement as a result of your analysis of these measures?
+6. Other Unit-Specific Quantitative and Qualitative Results:

+- a.
+Rubric Item: How do your program student demographics relate to the college demographics?
+What are the discrepancies?
+Click HERE to view program and college demographics by year. - b.
+Summarize the results of any quantitative or qualitative measures not provided in the previous question that you have chosen to gauge your program's effectiveness (e.g.: transfers, degrees, certificates, satisfaction, enrollments, Perkin's data, equity data, student research experience, student clubs, etc.)

+Click HERE to access your program specific data on degrees and certificates. - c.
+What improvements/changes have you implemented or do you plan to implement as a result of your analysis of the measures illustrated in 6a and 6b?

-Comments and Suggestions:
+omments and Suggestions:

-- If you would like assistance in developing additional measures of effectiveness, please contact the

-OIERP as soon as possible, to allow enough time for the office to process your request.
+If you would like assistance in developing additional measures of effectiveness, please contact the OIERP as soon as possible, to allow enough time for the office to process your request.

-- 6. Evaluation: Based upon and not repeating the descriptions you provided in Question I and the responses provided in Questions 2-5, please provide an analysis of what is going well and why and what is not going well and why, in the following areas:
+- 7. Evaluation: You have already provided a description and analysis of the program in questions 1-6, please provide an analysis of what is going well/not well and why, in the following areas:

-- Representativeness of population served

-- Alternative modes and schedules of delivery (e.g.: online, hybrid, early morning, evening services)
+- Alternative modes and schedules of delivery (e.g.: online, hybrid, early morning, evening services, etc.)

 - Partnerships (internal and external)

 - Innovation and Implementation of best practices

-- Efficiency in operations

 - Efficiency in resource use

 - Staffing

 - Participation in shared governance (e.g., do unit members feel they participate effectively in planning and decision-making?)

 - Professional development and training

 - Compliance with applicable mandates

-7. Mission and Vision:
+8. Vision: